BrightID/BrightID-Constitution/README.md

 1. Pushing code changes that affect BrightID in general
     1. Currently delegated to [members of the github organization](https://github.com/orgs/BrightID/people), who will eventually transfer control to BrightID Main DAO's agent app.
 1. Deployment of a [reference app](https://github.com/BrightID/BrightID) and at least one [BrightID node](https://github.com/BrightID/BrightID-Node).
-    1. These functions need to be restricted to BrightID Main DAO's agent app (or automatically triggered by pushes).
+    1. These functions need to be restricted to BrightID Main DAO's agent app (or automatically triggered by pushes by BrightID Main DAO's agent app).
 1. Managing BrightID's cryptocurrency finances
     1. This includes directing funds from [BrightID Main DAO to sub-DAOs.](https://docs.google.com/document/d/1F8rrUcrAIsKEVmxvfx8sLf2JyqAmtoAmfssDwZ0b2TM/edit?usp=sharing)
 1. Setting the token and price used for purchasing sponsorships through the sponsorship smart contract.
 The initial token and price will be 1 DAI, but that will need to change due to scalability issues and inflation.
 The following guidelines apply.